 Ferrari: Frédéric Vasseur

-Ferrari’s new team boss Vasseur started his motorsports career in 1996, when he founded the ASM team in the Formula 3 series.
-The ASM team found considerable success before Vasseur, along with Nicolas Todt, formed the ART Grand Prix team in 2004, which took part in the GP2 series.
+Ferrari’s new team boss Frédéric Vasseur started his motorsports career in 1996, when he founded the ASM team in the Formula 3 series.
+The ASM team found considerable success before Vasseur, along with Nicolas Todt, formed the ART Grand Prix team in 2004, who took part in the GP2 series.

 Mercedes: Toto Wolff

 After a short stint with Williams Racing, Toto Wolff joined Mercedes as their Team Principal in 2015, replacing Paddy Lowe.
-Wolff, who is also a board member of the Mercedes team, has revolutionised the team as the German oversaw Mercedes’ untouchable dominance during the turbo-hybrid era.
+Wolff, who is also a board member of the Mercedes team, has revolutionised the German team, having overseen their untouchable dominance during the turbo-hybrid era.

 McLaren: Andrea Stella